tisfeng/Raycast-Easydict/README.md

-# raycast-Eudic
+# Easy Dictionary

-A Raycast extension that makes it easy to look up words with Eudic.
+A Raycast extension that makes it easy to look up words or translate text.